Glenview Reads Together

 Adult & Teen Book Discussions

 Copies of the book are available for checkout at the Reader Services Desk.
 No registration is required for these discussions.
 Just drop in.

-Wednesday, October 3, 1-2 PM • Glenview Library • Multipurpose Room
+Monday, October 7, 1-2 PM • Glenview Library Community Room East

 Adults & Teens

 Kick Off: Robert Kurson Author Event & Book Signing